ojilles/jilles.net/_posts/2020-06-05-presentation-rules.md

 doing.)

 5. **Ensure your slide has a take-away**.
-The slide presents thoughts, data, or whatever; too often the conlcusion or the action point of it is left to the reader or as voice over.
+The slide presents thoughts, data, or whatever; too often the conclusion or the action point of it is left to the reader or as voice over.
 Do not do this; spell it out for your audience.
 They did not sign up for a Sherlock Holmes role-play.